Walkthrough#

 Downloading result: 100%|██████████| 928/928 [00:00<00:00, 4.11MB/s]

-In addition to the benefits mentioned above, the session context also enables interesting experiments not possible with other nnsight tools - since every trace is run on its own model, it means that within one session we can run interventions between different models – for example, we can swap activations between vanilla and instruct versions of the Llama model and compare the outputs.
-And session can also be used to run experiments entirely locally!
+In addition to the benefits mentioned above, the session context also enables interesting experiments not possible with other nnsight tools - since every trace is run on its own model, it means that within one session we can run interventions between different models – for example, we could swap activations between vanilla and instruct versions of the Llama model and compare their outputs.
+The session context can also be used to run experiments entirely locally!

 Looping#

 We mention earlier that the session context enables multi-tracing execution.
-But how can we optimize a process that would require running an intervention graph in a loop?
-If we create a simple for loop with a Tracer context inside of it, this will result in creating a new intervention graph at each iteration, which is not scalable.
+But how could we optimize a process that requires running an intervention graph in a loop?
+If we create a simple for loop with a Tracer context inside, this would create a new intervention graph at each iteration, which is not scalable.

 We solve this problem the nnsight way via the Iterator context: an intervention loop that iteratively executes and updates a single intervention graph.